HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

 }
 ```
 ## Visibility Modifiers
-*What does it `private` and `public` mean?*
+*What does `private` and `public` mean?*
+- `private`
-- `private` access modifier means that the methods or attributes can only be accessed by the declaring class or within its own class ^686cdd
+	- Methods or attributes that can only be accessed by within the same class in which they are declared. ^686cdd
+		- They are not accessible from outside the class
+- `public`
-- `public` access modifier means that class, attributes, or methods can be access by any class in any package.
+	- Methods or attributes that be accessed by any class in any package.
-	- It just means it can be accessed anywhere.
+		- It just means they are globally accessible

-*So, why do we need to do this?*

-We do this to control the amount of access a person has over the attributes and methods of a class.
-This is important to prevent any unauthorised changes or access to important attributes of a class.
+*So, why do we need control access to certain methods and attributes?*<br>This is important to prevent any unauthorised changes or access to important attributes of a class.

 *So, if we make a method or an attribute private, how do we access those?*